 If you are a resident alien, you can take the deductions allowed on Schedule A of Form 1040.
 See the Schedule A (Form 1040) instructions.
+Be sure to consider the tax law changes noted on page 1.

 If you are a nonresident alien and have income effectively connected with a U.S. trade or business, you can take the deductions allowed on Schedule A of Form 1040NR.
 See the Schedule A (Form 1040NR) instructions.
 If you do not have income effectively connected with a U.S. trade or business, you cannot take any deductions.